The Pineapple Story and Its History

 Today we can wear the pineapple pin as a symbol of hospitality and understand how history teaches us how the story of the pineapple began and evolved through the decades.

-The Pineapple Story is available as a book mark that the pin can be affixed to.
-Bookmarks can be purchased in any quantity at $.60 each.
+The Pineapple Story is available as a book mark that the pineapple pin can be affixed to.
+Bookmarks can be purchased in any quantity at $.70 each plus S&H.